jvyden/DynTunes/README.md

 ## Support

-DynTunes only works on Linux with D-Bus installed, using media players that implement the MPRIS specification.
+DynTunes (for now) only works on Linux with D-Bus installed, using media players that implement the MPRIS specification.
 This is most, if not all major media players on Linux.

 ## Installation